locka99/opcua/README.md

 # License

 The code is licenced under [MPL-2.0](https://opensource.org/licenses/MPL-2.0).
+Like all open source code, you use this code at your own risk.

 # Introduction